Merkel party braces for drubbing in German state polls

 But a resurgence in cases at the end of 2020 proved harder to suppress and Germany's 16 federal states have increasingly gone their own way on school and shop reopenings, leading to a patchwork of rules.

-Much of the blame for the disappointing vaccine pace and rapid test rollout has fallen on Health Minister Jens Spahn (CDU), once seen as a potential contender for Merkel's job.
+Much of the blame for the disappointing vaccine pace and rapid test rollout has fallen on Health Minister Jens Spahn, once seen as a potential contender for Merkel's job.

-Merkel herself has come under fire, with observers saying the pandemic missteps risk tarnishing her legacy in the final stretch.
+Merkel herself has also come under fire, with observers saying the pandemic missteps risk tarnishing her legacy.

 "Crises were always her greatest hour," said Spiegel.
 "This time, she doesn't appear to have the situation under control."